ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/snipit.md

 Optionally, if you are running a set of isolates against one reference, you can use the *snippy-multi* script that is packaged with *snippy*. *Snippy-multi* will also run *snippy-core* at the end of the analysis.

 There are many tools that can summarize your SNPs relative to a reference sequence.
-However, we will focus on using *snipit* today.
+However, we will focus on using *snipit* and *snp-dists* today.

+## snipit
 ### Installing snipit
 ```
 pip install snipit